-- Functions as secretariat of the network and representative towards the Commission services; - Assists IDB-NDAs in implementing and maintaining comparable national systems; - Collects and checks data for upload at European level; - Develops and maintains standards and tools of the system, e.g. the IDB-Operating Manual, the Data Dictionaries and software support tools; - Organises network meetings and training events; - Promotes the use of the database at European level.
+- Functions as secretariat of the network and representative towards third parties at European level - Assists IDB-NDAs in implementing and maintaining comparable national injury surveillance systems - Acts as data controller of the joint data base - Develops and maintains standards and tools of the system, e.g. the IDB-Operating Manual, the Data Dictionaries and software support tools - Organises network meetings and training events - Promotes the use of the database at European level and assists third parties in analysing IDB data.

 The Advisory Board assists the Network coordinator and the Assembly.
-The board is currently composed by experts from the Austrian Road Safety Board, Brandenburg's Ministry for Health and Environment, Danish Institute of Public Health, Dutch Consumer Safety Institute, Swansea University Medical School, Centre of Public Health in Luxembourg and EuroSafe.
+The board is currently composed by experts from the Austrian Road Safety Board (AT), Brandenburg's State Office for Occupational Safety, Consumer Production and Health (DE), Danish National Institute of Public Health (DK), Italian National Institute of Health (IT), Dutch Consumer Safety Institute (NL), Swansea University, College of Medicine, Health Information Research Unit (UK), Luxembourg's Institute of Health (LU) and EuroSafe.